MicrosoftDocs/sysinternals/sysinternals/resources/inside-native-applications.md

 ## Building Native Applications

 Microsoft doesn't document it, but the NT DDK Build utility knows how to make native applications (and its probably used to compile *Autochk*).
 You specify information in a SOURCES file that defines the application, the same as would be done for device drivers.
-However, instead of indicating to Build that you want a driver, you tell it you want a native applicationin the SOURCES file like this:
+However, instead of indicating to Build that you want a driver, you tell it you want a native application in the SOURCES file like this:

 ```Shell
 TARGETTYPE=PROGRAM